Retirees frequently asked questions

 How do I change my name on my account?

-To change your name, you will need to complete the Name/Address Change Form (Form 1239) and provide one of the following documents verifying your name change: photocopy of your marriage license; photocopy of your divorce decree; photocopy of a filed court order; photocopy of your driver's license or state-issued identification card; photocopy of your Social Security card; or photocopy of your valid U.S. passport.
-Once you have completed and signed the form, mail it to:
+To change your name, complete the Name/Address Change Form (Form 1239) and provide a copy of one of the following documents verifying your name change: your marriage license; your divorce decree; a filed court order; your driver's license or state-issued identification card; your Social Security card; or your valid U.S. passport.
+Mail the completed form and documentation to:

 Attention: Enrollment Department